Skip to main content

 For generating and transferring the logs to the VM, run these commands:

-• Using this command, the logs bundle will be copied from the container to the /tmp/ directory on the VM.
-If Docker is installed via snap, then they'll be present in /tmp/snap-private-tmp/snap.docker/tmp/
+2. Copy the logs bundle from the container to the host using the command sudo docker cp skyhigh-pa-conn:tmp/udp_connector_state.tar.gz /tmp/.
+If Docker is installed via snap, the logs bundle is avaialble at /tmp/snap-private-tmp/snap.docker/tmp/